 As a former senior executive in state and local government (most recently as Assistant Director Data Analytics with the Victorian Ombudsman), I’ve picked up some pretty useful skills that I’ve been able to put into practice as a celebrant.

 I draft and deliver high quality, personalised, bespoke ceremonies.
 And as a former English and Drama teacher, I know how to work with couples to put together ceremonies that are authentic, interesting, polished, enjoyable and memorable.
 And I know how to deliver them appropriately, tailored to the audience, making best use of the space where the wedding will be held.

 I don’t do boring or beige (unless I’m asked to)!

 I’m friendly and engaging, and I’m genuinely interested in people.
-I want to find out and tell your story, as it’s often that which makes your ceremony different from others.
-It also helps that I’m an organised professional, when it comes to putting things in order and taking care of the legal paperwork.
+I want to find out and tell your story to help make your ceremony different from others.

 BA (Honours), Diploma of Education, Diploma of Project Management, Certificate IV in Celebrancy, Certificate in Gay and Lesbian Weddings (US GWI)